HughMcGrade/eusay/README.md

 Setup
 -----
 Run `python manage.py syncdb` to create the database.
 Optionally, load demo tags with `python manage.py loaddata tags`.
-Start a local development server with `python manage.py runserver --settings=eusay.settings.dev`.
+Start a local development server with `python manage.py runserver`.

 Start the task queue with `celery -A eusay worker -B`.
 This will eventually run as a daemon, WIP.